Positive thinking can help bring out the best in your Human Design. When you are optimistic, it is easier to access your innate gifts.

 • Strive to be real, that is, authentic to yourself and others.

-• Get to know and respect your energy capacities and learn to work with them in a sustainable way.
+• Get to know and respect your energy capacities and learn to work with them sustainably.

-When you apply these actions, what belongs to you will stay, and what is not yours will fall away.
+When you apply these actions, what belongs to you will remain, and what does not belong to you will fall away.
 In this way, your purpose and calling can emerge freely.
-The gifts and challenges of your journey and the hard-won insights and knowledge you have acquired are too precious, too necessary and too much fun to be allowed to buried or put off by energy-consuming false callings (including wrongly assumed responsibilities) that distract from and are not in alignment with your authentic nature or purpose.
+The gifts and challenges of your journey and the hard-won insights and knowledge you have acquired are too precious, too necessary, and too much fun to be allowed to be buried or put off by energy-consuming false callings (including wrongly assumed responsibilities) that distract from and are not in alignment with your authentic nature or purpose.

 You have to do your calling.
 And that doesn’t mean you become selfish and unavailable.
 When you act out of integrity and faithfulness to your purpose, your responsibilities to others become much clearer.